Côte d'IvoireOfficial Name: Republic of Côte d'Ivoire

 The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Côte d'Ivoire.

-Due to the outbreak of Ebola Virus Disease in neighboring countries, the government of Côte D’Ivoire has enacted several travel-related measures.
-They have cancelled flights to and from affected countries (Guinea, Sierra Leone, Liberia and Nigeria as of August 2014), and airport personnel are using remote scanner to scan passengers for fever.
+Due to the outbreak of Ebola Virus Disease in neighboring countries, the Government of Côte D’Ivoire has enacted several travel-related measures.
+Airport personnel are using remote scanner to scan passengers for fever.

 Information about dual nationality or the prevention of international child abduction can be found on our website.
 For further information about customs regulations, please read our Customs Information page.